GuillaumeGomez/browser-UI-test/goml-script.md

 write: ("//*[@class='element']", "text")
 write: ("#element", 13) // this is the keycode for "enter"
 write: ("//*[@id='element']", 13) // this is the keycode for "enter"

-// It'll write into the currently focused element.
-write: "text"
-write: 13 // this is the keycode for "enter"
 ```